peterdemin/peterdemin.github.io/source/12_articles/51-self-hosted-paas.rst

 Self-hosted PaaS
 ================

-Every time a developer sneezes there's 3 new PaaS projects spawning.
+Every time a developer sneezes, three new PaaS projects are spawning.

 Kubernetes-based: